-1st- 3rd Graders in need of Reading Remediation
+1st- 3rd Graders Receiving Reading Remediation

-This represents the percentage of 1st through 3rd grade students who have been assessed as not reading at grade level during the 2005-06 school year.
+This represents the percentage of 1st through 3rd grade students who were on reading remediation programs during the 2006-07 school year.
 The information was reported in the "Reading Sufficiency Act Report" published by the State Department of Education.
 Districts administered approved reading assessment instruments and reported the results to the State Department of Education by site and grade.
-The rate was calculated by taking the number of students not reading at grade level in 1st through 3rd grades and dividing it by 1st through 3rd grade fall enrollment.
+The rate was calculated by taking the number of students on reading remediation program in 1st through 3rd grades and dividing it by 1st through 3rd grade fall enrollment.
 [SDE]